pgailinas/videoqa-representation-comparison/docs/02_Prepare_Video_Evidence.md

 This notebook generates evidence metadata for the NExT-QA VideoQA project.
 Evidence records identify meaningful regions of the original videos using video identifiers, timestamps, segment boundaries, and related metadata.

-The resulting evidence metadata serves as the bridge between the prepared NExT-QA videos from Notebook 01 and the video knowledge base constructed in Notebook 04.

 ## Inputs

 * Prepared NExT-QA video files from Notebook 01